Skip to content

 Course outline

-Are you a problem solver who wants to work at the forefront of healthcare to positively impact the world by developing cures, and improving health outcomes and quality of life?
-UniSC’s new Bachelor of Medical Laboratory Science (Pathology) program can prepare you to become a medical scientist investigating existing health conditions and researching new breakthroughs.
+Are you a problem solver who wants to work at the forefront of healthcare, to positively impact the world?
+UniSC’s new Bachelor of Medical Laboratory Science (Pathology) program can prepare you to become a medical scientist investigating existing health conditions, diagnosis of diseases and researching new breakthroughs that will enable improvements in health outcomes and quality of life.

 Note